ioBroker/ioBroker.js-controller/docs/en/admin/settings.md

 ** decimal separator **

-Comma or point for float values
+Comma or period for float values

 ** Standard history instance **

-The data is logged in this instance by default and used in the charts of flot and rickshaw.
+In this instance the data is logged by default and used in the charts of flot and rickshaw.

 If only one history adapter (SQL / History / InfluxDB) is installed, it is used; if there are several, one can be selected.

 ** Active depository **

-The desired repository from which the adapter version is to be installed is selected via the pull-down menu.
+The required repository from which the adapter version is to be installed is selected via the pull-down menu.
 The repositories listed on the “Storage locations” sub-page are available in the pull-down menu

 ## Storage locations
 ![The repositories](../../de/admin/media/ADMIN_Settings_repos.png)